BibliothecaDAO/master-scroll/docs/adventurers/loot-fountains.md

 💡 Layer 2 = Computation

-For Loot to realise its potential as a high-value game asset it needs to be more dynamic and available to more people.
+For Loot to realize its potential as a high-value game asset it needs to be more dynamic and available to more people.
 We have taken the approach of an inflationary distillation contract which splits each Loot bag into its individual items.
 Each item is then available on StarkNet to trade and play with.
 Balance this contract with controlled inflation mechanics and we can open Loot to the next 100k players.

 ### Controlled inflation is good